roolebo/tianocore.github.io/Patch-System-Discussion.md

   3d.
 Is plain text supported in code review comments?

 # Phabricator
+## 1. No Lock-In
-1. All data should be sent out via email, but it appears there's no official way to actually _export_ the data.
+All data should be sent out via email, but it appears there's no official way to actually _export_ the data.
 It's all in the database that's kept on-site, but would need pulled out manually.
 See https://phabricator.wikimedia.org/T108199 for a discussion.
+## 2. Easy Administration
-2. All configuration can be done either through the web interface or the scripts in the 'bin' directory - e.g.:
+All configuration can be done either through the web interface or the scripts in the 'bin' directory - e.g.:

 ./bin/config